Will Community TV Make a Come Back?

 Once Darren has the content, he fires up his video production sweet at home to create almost broadcast quality content that includes the local’s own footage along with zoom video interviews and his own self-recorded material.

 Each episode opens with a wonderful local-radio-style “what’s coming up”, my favourite was the episode that featured the local’s lawn mowing antics.
-(The video below is queued up at the lawnmower segment)
+(The video below the lawnmower segment is at 38m 58s)